godogx/httpsteps/README.md

 It is useful describe behavior of HTTP endpoints that are called by the app during test (e.g. 3rd party APIs).

-Please note, due to centralized nature of these mocks they can not be used from concurrent scenarios, so keep [`Concurrency`](https://pkg.go.dev/github.com/cucumber/godog@v0.12.0/internal/flags#Options) at 0 or 1.
+Please note, due to centralized nature of these mocks they can not be used concurrently by different scenarios.
+If multiple scenarios configure a shared service, they will be locked in a sync sequence.
+It is safe to use concurrent scenarios.

 In simple case you can define expected URL and response.